vinceimbat/vinceimbat/content/literature/designing your life - burnett and evans.md

 when you are designing your life, you don’t have a lot of data available, especially reliable data about your future.
 You have to accept that this is the kind of messy problem in which traditional cause-and-effect thinking won’t work.
 Luckily, designers have come up with a way of sneaking up on the future through prototyping.

-Prototyping the life design way is all about asking good questions, outing our hidden biases and assumptions, iterating rapidly, and creating momentum for a path we’d like to try out.
+==Prototyping the life design way is all about asking good questions, outing our hidden biases and assumptions, iterating rapidly, and creating momentum for a path we’d like to try out.==
 ***
 # Benefits of prototyping